Justin Bieber’s ‘Changes’: Wifed-Up and No Longer the Swingin’ Dick

 Fans who wanted more of that Bieber, myself included, might be disappointed by Changes.
 As Vulture’s Craig Jenkins observed in his review of the first single, “Yummy,” the new album is much more in the spirit of Journals, Bieber’s 2013 compilation of cool and melancholic R&B tracks.
 While the album got mixed reviews upon release, it became a cult favorite, heralding the moment Bieber emerged from the kiddie-pop of his YouTube days and staked a claim for himself as a serious musician.

 Changes isn’t quite in the same mode—the subtle sadness of “Bad Day” or “Change Me” have been swapped out for earnest and committed love songs, many of them inspired by Bieber’s new wife, the model Hailey Baldwin.
-But Changes does present Bieber in a similar mode: more grown-up and restrained—a theme the criminally-literal singer nods to in the name: “Changes.”
+But Changes does present Bieber on a similar course: toward emotional growth and restraint—a theme the criminally-literal singer nods to in the name: “Changes.”
 This isn’t the wild guy hocking loogies from his hotel window.
-He’s wifed-up, has a mustache, vibing.
+He’s wifed-up, got a mustache, vibing.

 The two advance singles, ”Yummy” and “Intentions,” previewed some of the motifs the album teases out.
 Bieber was never a lyrics guy (let’s not forget: “What about the children?
 Look at all the children we can change.”), and “Yummy” is almost comically nonverbal, with a lightly catchy hook of erotic babytalk.
 The lyrics were packed with innuendo, a recurring theme across Changes, and fair enough for the newlywed who recently told E!
 News, “When I’m with my wife, we like to…You guys can guess what we do.
 It gets pretty crazy…that’s pretty much all we do.”
 For all the intentional undertones, Bieber might have cut the sexual subtext for a song like “Intentions,” which he dedicated to a women’s shelter in Los Angeles, rather than crooning about his lack of ulterior motives.
 Then again, this is the same guy who posted a very long photo series of babies on Instagram and captioned them all “Yummy.”